tomap/tpi2.eu/source/resume/index.md

 - Improve the UI to switch to "Web 2.0" UX (ajax/json, interactivity, customization of UI for each user, ...)
 - Manage a scrum team (Agile methodology applied for numerous sprints)
 - Handle technical documentation for consultants and partners
-- Development and deployment of automated test of the software inside a continuous integration pipeline:
+- Development and deployment of automated test of the software inside a continuous integration pipeline :
-  - Jenkins (then Visual Studio Team services) as an orchestrator
+  - Jenkins (then Azure DevOps) as an orchestrator
   - Selenium & SoapUI for integration tests & XUnit (then NUnit) & Jasmine for unit tests
   - MSBuild as a build script
 - Manage a team of 4 developers